 Know yourself and how your thoughts and actions impact on others

-Celebrate not knowing!
+Celebrate not knowing

-Support multiple perspectives
+Embrace multiple perspectives

-Think positively about those you are trying to lead
+Think positively about those you work with

 Build legitimate, honest relationships